What if HIV testing was just part of your regular sexual health routine?

 - you do not share drug-use equipment with other people

 If you think you may have been exposed to HIV and have symptoms like a rash, a fever or flu-like symptoms, get tested as soon as you are able to.
 It’s important to know that not everyone who gets HIV will experience these symptoms.
 In fact, most new cases of HIV are happening when one person doesn’t know that they have recently become HIV-positive.
-The chance of transmission is at its highest in this early stage.
+The chance of passing the virus along is at its highest in this early stage.

 While you’re testing for HIV, it’s good to get tested for other STIs too.
-STIs increase the likelihood of passing on or getting HIV, so all people, both HIV-positive and negative, are recommended to test regularly for STIs like syphilis and gonorrhea.
+STIs increase the chance of passing on or getting HIV, so all people, both HIV-positive and negative, are recommended to test regularly for STIs like syphilis, chlamydia, and gonorrhea.
 A great way to reduce STIs and HIV in our community is to test frequently and treat early.
-You can get tested for STIs and HIV at your doctor’s office, some walk-in clinics or a sexual health clinic.
-We at HEAL NS also offer free HIV self tests.
-HIV tests are highly accurate, and free.
+Check out our page testing in Nova Scotia for a guide on where to get tested.

 This section was adapted, with permission, from The Sex You Want Website.